 It’s sure that we will be seeing a lot of new faces this year, too, making us forget the ones that we saw last year in many films such as Abrid Shine’s Action hero Biju (Anu Emmanuel), Sreenivasan’s Jacobinte Swargarajyam (Reba John), Vipin Das’s Muthugauv (Arthana Vijayakumar), and Abi Varghese’s Monsoon Mangoes (Iswarya Menon).
 Let’s not forget about the forceful Manju Warrier who will resume playing protestant, stereotype-breaking roles, starting with Antony Sebastian’s C/O Saira Banu with forgotten actress, Amala Akkineni.

-Jeethu Joseph is going to launch Mohanlal’s son, Pranav, but I do not have much hopes in him because of his recent turkeys – 2015’s Life of Josutty and 2016’s Oozham.
+Jeethu Joseph is going to launch Mohanlal’s son, Pranav, but I do not have many hopes for him because of his recent turkeys – 2015’s Life of Josutty and 2016’s Oozham.
 If Pranav has only watched Drishyam, I would suggest him to have a look at these two as well.
-Lijo Jose Pellissery’s 2015 high-octance action film, Doube Barrel, failed to load and lock, but that doesn’t mean he won’t deliver this time.
-According to Angamaly Diaries‘ trailer, the film, written by actor Chemban Vinod Jose, talks about the story of streetwise men who are involved in petty crimes, and it looks very interesting.
+Lijo Jose Pellissery’s 2015 high-octane action film, Doube Barrel, failed to load and lock, but that doesn’t mean he won’t deliver this time.
+According to Angamaly Diaries‘ trailer, the film, written by actor Chemban Vinod Jose, talks about the story of street-wise men who are involved in petty crimes, and it looks very interesting.
 If you are looking for creativity in Malayalam cinema, Pellissery is one of few guys you consider.

 This promo poster for Amal Neerad’s Comrade in America created a lot of buzz in social media in late 2016 when the film was not even titled.